DDULDDUCK/every-pdf/README.md

 - Mac : dmg
 - https://github.com/DDULDDUCK/pdf-studio/releases
 ***
-# 🎉 Announcing PDF Studio!
+# 🎉 Announcing Every PDF!

 Hello everyone!
-We are thrilled to unveil the first official version of **PDF Studio**, your new solution for working with PDF documents.
-Complex and tedious PDF editing is now a thing of the past—with PDF Studio, it's simple and efficient.
+We are thrilled to unveil the first official version of **Every PDF**, your new solution for working with PDF documents.
+Complex and tedious PDF editing is now a thing of the past—with Every PDF, it's simple and efficient.

-PDF Studio is a powerful desktop application packed with all the essential features you need, from everyday document tasks to professional-level editing.
+Every PDF is a powerful desktop application packed with all the essential features you need, from everyday document tasks to professional-level editing.

 ## ✨ Key Features